Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/systems.md

 ## Defensive Countermeasures (DCM)

-These include flares (hot source to mimic engine exhaust) used to decoy Infra-Red missiles or chaff (strips of aluminum foil) to spoof radar-guided missiles.
+These include flares (hot sources to mimic engine exhaust) used to decoy infrared missiles or chaff (strips of aluminum foil) to spoof radar-guided missiles.
 They are mainly carried by aircraft and helicopters.
 These are items of limited use.

 ## Smoke Dischargers

-Many ground platforms (tanks and infantry fighting vehicles) are equipped with a smoke discharging system used to blind then sensors and weapons.
-During the Cold War, they are visual obscurants.
+Many ground platforms (tanks and infantry fighting vehicles) are equipped with a smoke-discharging system used to blind the sensors and weapons.
+During the Cold War, they were visual obscurants.
 They have a limited number of uses in combat.